Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

       plot.add(cnn, label: [CNN], mark: "x", mark-size: 0.10) })
   }),
   caption: [Dataset with the given number of QCs excluded.
-Only the measurements from the excluded QCs were used as testset.
+Only the measurements from the excluded QCs were used as the test set.
 The accuracy depicted is for models trained on data consisting of all 9 measurement steps.]
 ) <accuracy-multiple-excluded-qcs>

-When excluding only a single simulator from the training dataset and using exclusively the measurements generated by the excluded simulator as testset, the performance for only the first measurement step is highly variable, similar to the exclusion of one quantum computer.
+When excluding only a single simulator from the training dataset and using the measurements generated by the excluded simulator exclusively as the test set, the performance for only the first measurement step is highly variable, similar to the exclusion of one quantum computer.
-The Aer Simulator, Fake Santiago, and Fake Cairo get misclassified when using only one measurement step accross all three models.
+The Aer Simulator, Fake Santiago, and Fake Cairo get misclassified when using only one measurement step across all three models.
-This could be because these simulators have a small (or in case of the Aer Simulator no) noise perturbation.
+This could be because these simulators have a small (or, in the case of the Aer Simulator, no) noise perturbation.
-The Fake Santiago and Fake Cairo simulators for example have quite low qubit readout errors (see @simulator-readout-error).
+The Fake Santiago and Fake Cairo simulators, for example, have quite low qubit readout errors (see @simulator-readout-error).
 The models have an almost perfect accuracy when using the first four measurement steps or more.
 Overall, all three models reach perfect accuracies of 1.0 when using all 9 measurement steps (@svm-single-simulator-excluded, @fnn-single-simulator-excluded, @cnn-single-simulator-excluded).

 #let svm_exclude_single_simulator = csv("data/svm_excluded_simulator_vs_step_ranges_all_other_backends_combined.csv")
 #figure(
   text(
-    size: 9pt,
+    size: 10pt,
     tablex(
       columns: 10,
       align: center,